SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-sof-sample/README.md

-# Track Sales Orders Template App
+# Sales Order Fulfillment Template App

 ## Description
-Track Sales Orders template app is designed for internal sales representatives to monitor the sales order fulfillment status.
+Sales Order Fulfillment template app is designed for internal sales representatives to monitor the sales order fulfillment status.
 The app mainly answers the following questions:
 * How many deliveries in my sales order are delayed?
 * How many deliveries in my sales order are completed?
 * Where are my sales orders?